Date

 08:30 – 10.00

-Discussion 6: Institutionalising Ethics, Integrity and Algorithms
+Workshop 6: Institutionalising Ethics, Integrity and Algorithms

 AI systems can amplify bias, compromise privacy, and damage trust if not properly governed.
 Banks must embed ethics and integrity into algorithms and organisational culture.
 This session uses real scenarios to explore how to build transparency, fairness, and accountability across AI-enabled services